-Craig Foster is a founder of Sea-Change Trust and one of the world’s leading natural history filmmakers.
-He has dedicated himself to learning the secrets of the Golden Forest – the inshore kelp habitat at the South West tip of Africa, his underwater home.
-He is currently working on the Sea-Change film (filming and editing) and co-writing the book, at the same time honouring his pact to dive 365 times a year.
-Through this regular intensive immersion, he has uncovered a plethora of new animal behaviors and 8 new species of shrimp, one of which has been named after him: Heteromysis Fosteri.
-He has founded the Sea-Change project to share his love of nature with others.
+Craig Foster is a co-founder of the Sea Change Trust and one of the world’s leading natural history filmmakers.
+He has dedicated himself to learning the secrets of the Great African Seaforest – the inshore kelp habitat at the South West tip of Africa, his underwater home.
+Together with Ross he has written a book on their transformative experiences exploring the little-known coastline and shallow seas of the Cape Peninsula.
+His film My Octopus Teacher follows the story of his year with a wild octopus, at the same time honouring his pact to dive 365 times a year.
+Through this regular intensive immersion, he has uncovered a plethora of new animal behaviours and species, one of the species is a shrimp which has been named after him: Heteromysis Fosteri.
+He has founded the Sea Change Project to share his love of nature with others.

-Ross is a founding director of the Sea-Change Trust.
+Ross is a founding director of the Sea Change Trust.
 He is a media and events entrepreneur, curator and journalist.
-Together with Craig, he is writing a book on their transformative experiences in the underwater realm on the Cape Peninsula.
-The book is due for publication in 2018.
-He is a co-founder of the Wavescape Festival which has been running for 14 years as the leading ocean culture and conservation event in South Africa.
+Together with Craig, he wrote the book, Sea Change Primal Joy and the Art of Underwater Tracking, on their transformative experiences in the underwater realm on the Cape Peninsula.
+He is a co-founder of the Wavescape Festival which has been running for 15 years as the leading ocean culture and conservation event in South Africa.
 He is the Chairman of Autonomy Paris - The world's first public focused event to present new urban mobility solutions to policy makers, press and public, in partnership with the City of Paris.
 Ross is a published journalist and author of children’s books.

 Pippa spent much of her childhood in Johannesburg, dreaming of nature.
 Some of her earliest memories are of wading into the sea at Boulders Beach in Simonstown where she learned to swim.
 As an adult, Pippa set out to explore nature and our relationship with it as humans.
-Her role as conservation journalist for Save Our Seas Foundation brought her back to the shores of False Bay where she met Ross and Craig and experienced her first taste of Sea-Change magic.
-Her growing love for the Golden Forest draws her into these cool waters on an almost daily basis where she goes in search of stories that deepen her connection to this incredible wilderness and its weird and wonderful inhabitants.
-Pippa is currently working on on the Sea-Change film with Craig, and spearheading the Sea-Change Experiences field courses with Lisa.
+Her role as conservation journalist for Save Our Seas Foundation brought her back to the shores of False Bay where she met Ross and Craig and experienced her first taste of Sea Change magic.
+Her growing love for the Great African Seaforest draws her into these cool waters on an almost daily basis where she goes in search of stories that deepen her connection to this incredible wilderness and its weird and wonderful inhabitants.
+Pippa edited the Sea Change Book and co-directed the Sea Change feature documentary film My Octopus Teacher.

 Swati is one of India's best known environment journalists.
-She is the environment editor of NDTV and the content editor of their special programs.
-Her show Born Wild, is the longest running wildlife conservation television show in India, of which she is the presenter, writer and researcher.
-She was the first Indian journalist to be invited to be on the jury of the Wildscreen Award or the green oscars as they are known.
-She has been awarded the Ramnath Goenka Award, The Sanctuary Asia Wind Under the Wings Award and the Carl Zeiss Award for her work reporting on tiger conservation.
-Her solo outing as a filmmaker led to her making The Animal Communicator with her husband, which has had over 6 million views on YouTube.
-Swati spends her time between India and South Africa and has just authored a book Born Wild: Journeys into the heart of India and Africa.
-She is heading up the Sea-Change Project Outreach campaign.
+She was the environment editor at NDTV for a decade and her show Born Wild, is the longest running wildlife and conservation show on a news channel of which she is presenter, researcher and script writer.
+She has been awarded the Ramnath Goenka Award, for best environment reporter, twice and the Sanctuary Asia Wind Under the Wings Award .
+She is also a Carl Zeiss awardee for her reporting on tiger conservation.
+Her solo outing as a filmmaker led to her making The Animal Communicator which has had over 6 million views on YouTube.
+Swati spends her time between India and South Africa and authored a book Born Wild: Journeys into the heart of India and Africa.
 Her main interest is in exploring shared spaces between humans and animals and believes that greater co-existence in the coming years will be the only way to save the wild.

 Faine is a young documentary filmmaker with a deep passion for the ocean.
 Her love for nature was fostered by her parents through long camping trips in the Namib desert and through many ocean-related adventures.
 With an incredible desire to capture the feeling of being in the ocean, it was the gift of a GoPro that enabled her to share her vision.
 Camera in hand, Faine would make solo trips into the sea along the Cape Peninsula seeking to capture her underwater world.
 This mostly included diving without a wetsuit sometimes in temperatures as low as 9 degrees Celsius.
 It was a natural progression that Craig Foster, a close family friend, would nurture and mentor Faine’s passion for the sea and unlock a need to explore more, learn more and open up to the incredible mystery of nature.
 “I lost my heart in the sea, only to find my soul.”
-Faine is an integral part of the Sea-Change tribe, with her talents extending into every sphere of the project.
+Faine is an integral part of the Sea Change tribe.
 Follow her antics on instagram.

 Jannes is dedicated to deepen the explorations of the underwater kelp forest world, and to add scientific aspects to the manifold exciting discoveries made by the Sea-Change Team.
 Jannes grew up on the North Sea coast in Germany where he worked for local and international marine nature conservancies.
 After studying Biology and Environmental Management at the University of Kiel, Germany, he moved to Cape Town to further his knowledge in the marine world.
 He has since received a Masters in Applied Marine Sciences and a Ph.D. in Marine Biology from the University of Cape Town.
 Jannes has authored over a dozen articles in international scientific journals and book chapters on the biodiversity and ecology of marine invertebrates, and also described several species of hermit crabs as new to science.